eludris/website/src/pages/blog/sott2.md

 business decision that I won't delve into deeper detail about here, just know that it 100% was not any form of procrastination.

-And yes, this release of SOTT will cover the events that ocurred over the last two months, so strap your belts because this one is going to hopefully be a good one.
+And yes, this release of SOTT will cover the events that occurred over the last two months, so strap your belts because this one is going to hopefully be a good one.